 When you add a view, you first select the type of view, then the table you want that view to work with.
 Record views can display multiple records or just one record at a time.

 Multiple Record Views

-- Table: Displays multiple records from a single object in rows and columns.
+- Grid: Displays multiple records from a single table in rows and columns.

-- List: Also displays multiple records from an object, but in a more free-form display.
+- List: Also displays multiple records from a table, but in a more free-form display.
 Instead of rows and columns, a list can display fields in more flexible layouts.
 A list view is good for displaying images.

 - Search: Displays multiple records as results from a search.
 There are many search options, from simple to advanced.
-Choose to display search results in a table or a list.
+Choose to display search results in a grid or a list.